YOOX: marketplace guide

 Task | Frequency |

-Can I simultaneously map attributes on ChannelEngine and in the Mirakl back-end?
+Can I map attributes on ChannelEngine and in the Mirakl back-end?

 No. Mapping attributes in the Mirakl marketplace back-end interferes with ChannelEngine's content export.
 Therefore, it is recommended to stick to categorizing and mapping content only on ChannelEngine.